Databricks

 Information

-To create a generated access token, you can also follow the steps mentioned in the Create a Personal Access Token (PAT) section.
+To create a generated access token, you can also follow the steps described in the Create a Personal Access Token (PAT) section.

 Step 3: Connect Databricks on the App Marketplace